gennadyg/search_poc/README.md

 #### Assumptions
 - Elastic search can not be used, because it can do the same and even better
-- POC contains only single threaded application that read files direrctory and
+- POC contains only single threaded application that read files from local directory and building inverted index in-memory.
+- Stop words are hard coded as constant set.

 ![img.png](img.png)